pimsmath/onlinecourses2020/content/home/wda.md

 href="http://wcdgs.ca/content/dam/ex/wcdgs/Western-Deans-Agreement.pdf">Western
 Dean's agreement form <i class="fas fa-file-pdf" aria-hidden="true"></i></a>.
-These forms need to be signed by your home institution and school of graduate studies.
+These forms need to be signed by your home institution department and school of graduate studies.
 The form then needs to be sent to the host institution for the course.

 For help with completing the Western Dean's agreement form, please contact the graduate student program coordinator at your institution.
 For more